 As Londoners, we love East London (or the East End, as it’s often called) for the contrasts it offers.
-It’s an energetic mix of the old and the new: from medieval history to hipster hangouts, from peaceful walks along Regent’s Canal and leafy Victoria Park to Victorian East End pubs, from to late-night music gigs to the coolest art exhibitions, we love East London’s energy and its constant ability to surprise us.
+It’s an energetic mix of the old and the new, from medieval history to hipster hangouts.
+Offering peaceful walks along Regent’s Canal and leafy Victoria Park to the hubbub of Victorian East End pubs.
+There are late-night music gigs to go to, alongside the coolest art exhibitions.
+We love East London’s energy and its constant ability to surprise us.
 There’s nowhere else in London like it!

 For over a century, the East End has been the home of Britain’s modern art scene.
 There are galleries everywhere, such as the Whitechapel Gallery, V&A’s Museum of Childhood and the Museum of London’s Docklands.
 You’ll be living in the middle of one of Britain’s most fascinating heritage sites, walking the streets of Chaucer, Charles Dickens and Zadie Smith.

 Nearby, there are two nationally respected theatres: the Hackney Empire and the Theatre Royal Stratford.
 There’s also a fantastic independent cinema, Genesis, which has generous student discounts and a cocktail bar!

 There’s a myth that British cuisine leaves a lot to be desired, but just one day in London would tell you that it is completely unsubstantiated!
 With cultural communities from across the world coming together in one place, it’s inevitable the food scene is just as varied and exciting!

 One of the greatest things about summer is being able to eat al fresco.
 London is full to the brim of wonderful street food markets, and you’re bound to find one (or two!) things that take your fancy.
 If you're a foodie, you'll love Brick Lane Market and Spitalfields Market, both just a stone’s throw away from campus.